rishimank/rishimank/README.md

 ## 📈 What I'm Working On
 - Enhancing my full-stack skills
-- Learning more about cloud & ML
+- Learning more about ML and cryptocurrency within SWE
 - Building projects to grow my portfolio

 ---